postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 ### Example: ForTestOnly, aspect implementation

-The following example implements a custom attribute `[ForTestOnly]` that means that the target of this attribute can be used only from a namespace that ends with `.Tests.`.
+The following example implements a custom attribute `[ForTestOnly]` that enforces that the target of this attribute can be used only from a namespace that ends with `.Tests.`.

 [!include[For Test Only, Aspect Implementation](../../code/Metalama.Documentation.SampleCode.AspectFramework/ForTestOnly.cs)]